-Oli’s golden oldie themed 12th birthday included a glorious golden dog-friendly homemade birthday cake.
+Celebrating Oli’s golden oldie birthday with a doggone delicious golden birthday cake.
+Oli’s golden oldie themed 12th birthday party featured a naturally coloured glorious golden dog-friendly homemade birthday cake.
 This year, the special celebration cake was a pumpkin and peanut butter dog birthday cake with coconut yogurt frosting.
 Yummo!
 Here’s the recipe and DIY details for Oli’s special cake.

 Celebrating with Cake